The-Purple-Warehouse/the-purple-standard/properties/metadata/modified-timestamp.md

 # modified-timestamp

 ## Definition
-The timestamp at which this data was last modified (as opposed to the the "timestamp" metadata property that records when it was created or processed.)
+The modified-timestamp metadata represents the timestamp at which this data was last modified (as opposed to the `timestamp` metadata property that records when the data was created).

 ## Values
 This property stores a timestamp when the scouting data is last modified.
-It is in Unix time format (the number of milliseconds since midnight, January 1, 1970 UTC.)
+The timestamp is in Unix milliseconds time format (the number of milliseconds since midnight UTC on January 1st, 1970)

 ## Examples
 - 1711728192000